-What is Positron Emission Tomography (PET) Scan?
+What is a Positron Emission Tomography (PET) Scan?

-Through the PET scan process, a radioactive tracer is injected and images of your body is being recorded.
-A camera detects the emissions from the injected radioactive tracer and forms multi-dimensional images that are computer generated.
-Generally, the injected radiotracers accumulates in diseased tissues more than in healthier tissues.
+During the Positron Emission Tomography scan procedure, a radioactive tracer is injected, and images of your body are being recorded.
+A camera detects the emissions from the injected radioactive tracer and forms multi-dimensional images that are computer-generated.
+Generally, the injected radiotracers accumulate in diseased tissues more than in healthier tissues.